joagre/ratatoskr/README.md

 as a surprise: `push, pushs, pop, dup, swap, load, store, add, sub, mul, div, jump, cjump, call, ret, sys, and, or, not, eq, neq, lt, gt, nop and halt`.
-Additional special instructions such as `mcall, spawn, mspawn, send and recv` (send and receive are sys calls) and more has been added to cover for the concurrency oriened and functional flavor of the Ratatoskr programming language.
+Additional special instructions such as `mcall, spawn, mspawn, send and recv` (send and receive are actually sys calls for the moment) and more has been added to cover for the concurrency oriened and functional flavor of the Ratatoskr programming language.
 More on that later.

 [!NOTE]
 This is very much work in progress and starting with the